What Is Winmail.dat? Why Outlook Sends It & How to Open It

 - • Application/MS-TNEF attachment

-Why Winmail.dat Files Are Created
+Why Are Winmail.dat Files Created?

 Microsoft Outlook creates winmail.dat files under specific conditions: